- Movie Reviews

 - Take Action

-Not suitable 15 and under due to horror themes, disturbing scenes and violence.
-Older viewers may also find the film disturbing
+Not suitable under 15; parental guidance to 15 (horror themes, disturbing scenes and violence).
+Older viewers may also find the film disturbing.

 This topic contains:

 |Children under 15||Not suitable due to horror themes, disturbing scenes and violence.|